-§6.4 Further Outcomes.
 It is striking how description and hybrid logics are similar and different at the same time, like twin brothers raised separately.
-Because the connection between hybrid and description logics is so tight, complexity and expressive power results can easily be moved between the two, as we have seen.
-Having two different perspectives also brings extra flexibility.
-E.g., we can investigate meta-logical properties on the "hybrid logic side" which is presented in a format more amenable to standard model-theoretic techniques, and these results throw light on the behavior of description languages.
-We give some examples.
+Because the connection is so tight, modal logicians can use hybrid logic both as an entrypoint to DLs, and as a means for understanding them.
+In particular, we can investigate meta-logical properties on the "hybrid logic side" (which appears to be more amenable to standard model-theoretic techniques), and these results can help us understand the behavior of description languages.

-One possibility concerns binders and variables.
+We have only investigated some of the possibilities of this two-way interchange, but there are many others of course.
+One direction, for example, concerns the classical hybrid topic of binders and variables (Blackburn and Seligman, 1995).
 We have focused on "weak" hybrid languages which remain close to the basic DLs.
 But a natural step from the hybrid point of view is to regard nominals not as names but as variables over individual states, and to add quantifiers.
 Undecidability quickly shows up in this setting, but syntactic restriction can restore decidability, while providing interesting new concepts when introduced in a description language.
 A different direction concerns counting.
 Graded or counting modalities $\langle n \rangle \phi$ restrict the number of possible successors satisfying φ that a state has in a model.
 While their theory is not so well developed, qualifying number restrictions are actively used in description formalisms, as they provide important modeling power.
-Recent work by Tobies [25] provides promising new complexity results that are worth linking to findings of the present paper.
+Recent work by Tobies (2000) provides promising new complexity results.